Turfing a lawn is a pretty simple and straight-forward task. Nonetheless, it does involve some hard work and sweat.

-Before deciding on the type of turf, there is a few things to take into account – the level of shade you get in your garden, how much you’re going to walk on the turf, and how much maintenance and watering will be required.
+Before deciding on the type of turf, there is a few things to take into account – the level of shade you get in your garden, how much you’re going to walk on it, and how much maintenance and watering will be required.

 Traditional turf is a mixture of lawn grasses.
 You can identify it by its deep green colour with a nice even texture.
 Also, if you look closely, you’ll observe fine-textured and some slightly wide leaves.

-You can use traditional turf for general landscaping, golf courses, play areas, front and back lawns.
+You can use it for general landscaping, golf courses, play areas, front and back lawns.

-Fine turf is a neat velvety turf that you can see on bowling greens, for example.
+Fine turf is neat and velvety like the grass you can see on bowling greens, for example.
 It consists of needle-thin leaves, which should be mowed very close to the ground.

 You can use fine turf for bowling and golf greens, and ornamental and prestige lawns that are not going to be trodden on too much.